lmulkerin/CC_M1/README.md

 I also carefully chose two photos of my mom, for similar reasons.
 They blend into the sea of neon until you look closely at each image, much like subtle mannerisms acted out day to day that I think nothing of, until I realize they didn't come from nowhere.
-This project is not useful - it's not a T-shirt design, a golf course, or anything that could help me write a screenplay.
+This project is not strictly useful - it's not a T-shirt design, a golf course, or anything that could help me write a screenplay.
 It's only thought-provoking.

 Challenges: